• Home

 Affordable & Sustainable

 Our proposed first stage is a pilot project for a small-scale, sustainable, and affordable housing village/community.
-It is intended for replication across rural municipalities with a focus on neighbours and nature.
+It is intended for replication in rural municipalities across Ontario.
+It more than a house, it is an experience where our homeowners have a collective belief in neighbours and nature.

 • Size: Complete 800 sq. ft. "strawberry box" homes.